 These are great as they show you HOW to do the things we mentioned!

 Other Fun Stuff

-The Rocket 88 was so popular that there is even a song about it recorded by Jackie Brenston & His Delta Cats (Ike Turner).
-That song was re-recorded by even more artists.
-In the spirit of our talk, Allison provided some fun bits that could be used in a family Facebook group which would make identifying this car even more interesting to kids.
+The Rocket 88 was so popular it even had its own song recorded by Jackie Brenston & His Delta Cats (Ike Turner).
+The song was covered by more artists.
+In the spirit of our talk, Allison provided fun bits for use in a family Facebook group which make identifying this car even more interesting to kids.
 These are PERFECT little tidbits to help engage everyone, not just the kids.
-We are adding them here in case you are interested:
+Here they are in case you’re interested:

-- You probably already know the triangular window visible on the passenger door could tilt in for a shot of air (helpful before the invention of air conditioning for cars.)
+- You probably already know the triangular window visible on the passenger door could tilt in for a shot of air (helpful before the invention of adding air conditioning in cars.)

-A BIG thanks again to Allison and Cordell for their help!!!!
+A BIG thanks again to Allison & Cordell for their help!!!